cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Upload the firmware to the board:
 - `./scripts/flash.sh olimex-stm32-e407`

-This demo doesn't require any special wiring, only connects the mini-USB cable to the USB-OTG port and introduce the SD-Card before power on the board.
+This demo doesn't require any special wiring, only connect the mini-USB cable to the USB-OTG port and introduce the SD-Card before power on the board.
 This board doesn't have automatic detection of insertion or extraction of SD-Card.

 Once you're in the console, type `ls /dev` to see if the card was register:
 ![image](imgs/sd_detect.png)

-The `mmcsd0` is the SD card.
+The `mmcsd0` interface is the SD card.

 The next step is to mount the file SD-Card file system, so it's necessary to write the next command:
 `mount -t vfat /dev/mmcsd0 /mnt`

-Now it's ready to use the SD Card, so you have available the next commands:
+Now the SD Card is ready to use.
+So you can use the next commands to write something on it:
 - See the files available: `ls /mnt`
 - Read a file: `cat /mnt/<name_of_the_file>`
 - Write or createa file: `echo "Content to write" > /mnt/name_of_your_file`

-# How to use an auxiliary UART:
+## How to use an auxiliary UART:

-In this demo we will show to use an auxiliary UART to send and receive message.
+In this demo we will show how to use an auxiliary UART to send and receive messages.
-When we run this demos, we will send the first argument to the auxiliar terminal and we will wait for an input from the auxiliar terminal.
+When we run this demos, we will send the first argument to the auxiliary terminal and we will wait for an input from the auxiliary terminal.

-Note: The STM32L1Discovery board can use a auxiliary port, but the application it's not compatible.
+*Note: The STM32L1Discovery board can use a auxiliary port, but the application it's not compatible.*

 You need to configure, compile and upload the firmware, so execute the next commands:
 - `./scripts/configure.sh olimex-stm32-e407 aux_serial`
 - `make`
 - `./scripts/flash.sh olimex-stm32-e407`

-For this demo we need to connect a USB cable to the miniUSB port and a serial cable (TTL232) to the UART3 with the next pinout:
+For this demo we need to connect a USB cable to the mini USB port and a serial cable (TTL232) to the UART3 with the next pinout:

 - `USART3 TX` -> `TTL232 RX`
 - `USART3 RX` -> `TTL232 TX`